erictleung/tutorial-vim/vim-tutorial.md

 ## Seven Habits of Effective Text Editing 2.0

-By the writer of vim, Bram Moolenaar:
+By the writer of Vim, Bram Moolenaar:

 1. Detect inefficiency
     - Find out what you waste time one